Learning by Doing, in Nature

 Eco-Tourism & Sustainable Livelihoods

-Assess the impact of eco-tourism on local economies, employment, gender equity, and conservation attitudes.
+Impact of tourism on local economies, employment, and conservation attitudes.

 Climate Resilience & Adaptation